NoSchool2K20/1BackGesCours/README.md

 ## Hierarchie of role

 We have 3 differents roles
- - Étudiant
+ - Etudiant
  - Professeur
  - Administrateur

 And more
- - an Administrateur can do everything that a Professeur and Étudiant can do
+ - an Administrateur can do everything that a Professeur and Etudiant can do
- - a Professeur can do everything that an Étudiant can do
+ - a Professeur can do everything that an Etudiant can do
  - an Etudiant is the basic role of our application

 ## /parcours